trungvose/angular-tetris/README.md

 ## Why?

-Tetris was the first game that my dad bought to me and It costed about 1$ US at that time.
+Tetris was the first game that my dad bought for me and It cost about 1$ US at that time.
 It didn't sound a lot today.
-But 20 years ago, 1$ can feed my family for at least few days.
-Put it that way, with 1\$ you can buy 2 dozens of eggs.
+But 20 years ago, 1$ can feed my family for at least a few days.
+Put it that way, with 1\$ you can buy 2 dozens eggs.
-This is the only one gaming "machine" that I ever had until my first computer arrived.
+This is the only gaming "machine" that I ever had until my first computer arrived.
 I have never had a SNES or PS1 at home.

 My Tetris was exactly in the same yellow color and it was so big, running on 2 AA battery.
 It is how it looks.